-Because of Tulum’s fame and notoriety these days, it might go without saying to agree that Tulum is a tropical paradise.
+Because of Tulum’s fame and notoriety these days, it might go without saying that Tulum is a tropical dream.
 Of course, Tulum’s world-renowned beach and countless cenotes are each must-do activities in their own right, and I’ve included some of my favorite ways to best experience each below.
 But in addition to that, there’s so much more to see and do in Tulum and the surrounding areas that is worth your time, especially if it’s your first time visiting this part of Mexico!

 When you’re in Tulum, you’ll want to get a good overview of the beach and the jungle, the ancient Mayan history, and the gastronomical and wellness scenes that make Tulum such a coveted destination for people from all over the world.